You can ask for a statutory re-assessment if:

 What if the school offers to write on my behalf?

-The Principal is able to write and ask for a reassessment, but if you do it yourself you can be sure that the request has definitely been made and you will know exactly when the request was made.
+The Principal is able to write and ask for a reassessment, but if you do it yourself you can be sure that the request has definitely been made and when the request was made.

-However, if the Principal is willing, you could ask him/her to write a letter which supports your parental request for a re-assessment.
+However, if the Principal is willing, you could ask them to write a letter which supports your parental request for a re-assessment.

 Who should I write to?